 What are bladder cancer causes and risk factors?

-The most common type of bladder cancer, urothelial carcinoma, is very strongly associated with cigarette smoking.
 About 50% of all bladder cancers may be caused by cigarette smoking.
 The longer and heavier the exposure, greater are the chances of developing bladder cancer.
-The toxic chemicals in cigarette smoke, many of which are known cancer causing substances (carcinogens), travel in the bloodstream after being absorbed from the lungs and get filtered into the urine by the kidneys.
-They then come in contact with the cells in the inner lining of the urinary system, including the bladder, and cause changes within these cells which make them more prone to developing into cancer cells.
+The toxic chemicals in cigarette smoke, many of which are known cancer-causing substances (carcinogens), travel in the bloodstream after being absorbed from the lungs and get filtered into the urine by the kidneys.
+They then come in contact with the cells in the inner lining of the urinary system, including the bladder, and cause changes within these cells that make them more prone to developing into cancer cells.
 Quitting smoking decreases the risk of developing bladder cancer but takes many years to reach the level of people who have never smoked.
 However, as time passes after the quit date, the risk progressively decreases.
 In view of the above, it is extremely important for patients with bladder cancer to stop smoking completely since the chances of the cancer coming back after treatment are higher in those people who continue to smoke.

 Exposure to toxic chemicals such as arsenic, phenols, aniline dyes, and arylamines increase the risk of bladder cancer.
 Dye workers, rubber workers, aluminum workers, leather workers, truck drivers, and pesticide applicators are at the highest risk.